History of Variable-Speed-Drive (VSD) Air Compressors

 The future of VSD air compressors

-VSD compressors have been widely adopted for decades since they were first introduced.
-They are particularly popular in sectors like food and drink, and pharmaceutical production where their ability to produce clean, highly controllable compressed air has become essential in various production processes.
+VSD compressors have been widely adopted for decades.
+Industries such as food and beverage and pharmaceuticals rely heavily on VSD compressors for their ability to provide clean, controllable compressed air.
 Any use that needs a variable supply of compressed air can benefit from a VSD compressor, therefore, manufacturers continue to develop and improve their range.

-Further integration of compressors and compressed air systems with the Internet of Things (IoT) is certain.
+Further integration with IoT is inevitable. *As sensor costs decrease and AI technologies mature, new VSD models will offer predictive maintenance and further energy optimisation.
 As components come down in price, size, and accuracy, their ability to monitor systems and offer early problem detection means that new ranges will likely offer more significant savings by enabling rapid preventative maintenance.

 Artificial Intelligence (AI) and machine learning are also likely to play a bigger role in compressed air.
 With many businesses already seeing the benefits of data collection from audits and their monitoring systems, AI is an obvious next step – allowing levels of analysis of compressed air use and changes that simply are not possible otherwise.
 It might mean that air compressors will appear to have a sixth sense in a few years, getting themselves ready for air demand before the users themselves know they need it!